MishtiGarg250/CodePerfect/README.md

 - Track progress and daily activity
 - Authenticate securely (login/register)
 - Enjoy a modern, responsive UI
+- see their daily summaries of progress and give recommendations as well
+- allows user to see their last 7 day logs
+- navigate to different problem pages with their voice

 ## Features
 - **Frontend:** React (TypeScript), Vite, Tailwind CSS